Well-posed geometric boundary data in General Relativity, III: Conformal-mean curvature boundary data: Abstract

 \section{Abstract}

-We study the local in time well-posedness of the initial boundary value problem (IBVP) for the vacuum Einstein equations in general relativity with geometric boundary conditions.
-For conformal-mean curvature boundary conditions, consisting of the conformal class of the boundary metric and mean curvature of the boundary, well-posedness does not hold without imposing additional angle data at the corner.
-When the corner angle is included as corner data, we prove well-posedness of the linearized problem in $C^{\infty}$, where the linearization is taken at any smooth vacuum Einstein metric.
+This is the third work in a series on the (local in time) well-posedness of the initial boundary value problem (IBVP) for the vacuum Einstein equations in general relativity with geometric boundary conditions.
+Here we study the conformal-mean curvature boundary conditions, consisting of the conformal class of the boundary metric and mean curvature of the boundary.
+We prove that at metrics of uniformly bounded geometry to all orders, the linearized problem has a solution space with dense range in $C^{\infty}$ and establish a Holmgren-type uniqueness theorem valid for general smooth linearized solutions.
+These results require the addition of an arbitrary corner angle term at the intersection of the Cauchy surface and the timelike boundary.